-A network operator of DNS64 server can guide nodes utilizing heuristic discovery procedures by managing the responses DNS64 server provides.
+A network operator of a DNS64 server can guide nodes utilizing heuristic discovery procedures by managing the responses a DNS64 server provides.

-If the network operator would like nodes to utilize multiple Pref64::/n, the operator needs to configure DNS64 server to respond with multiple synthetic AAAA records.
-As per section $\frac{\text{Section 3}}{\text{Section 3}}$ the nodes can then use them all.
+If the network operator would like nodes to utilize multiple Pref64::/n, the operator needs to configure DNS64 servers to respond with multiple synthetic AAAA records.
+As per Section 3 the nodes can then use them all.

-There are no guarantees on what of the Pref64::/n nodes will end up using.
-If the operator wants nodes to specifically use certain Pref64::/n or periodically change the Pref64::/n they use, for example for load balancing reasons, the only guaranteed method is to make DNS64 server to return only single synthetic AAAA resource record, and have Time-To-Live of that synthetic record such that node repeats the Pref64::/n discovery when required Section 3.
+There are no guarantees on which of the Pref64::/n nodes will end up using.
+If the operator wants nodes to specifically use a certain Pref64::/n or periodically change the Pref64::/n they use, for example for load balancing reasons, the only guaranteed method is to make DNS64 servers return only a single synthetic AAAA resource record, and have the Time-To-Live of that synthetic record such that the node repeats the Pref64::/n discovery when required.